BoydBLever/HelloWorldApp/README.md

 # HelloWorldApp
-This is a simple ASP.NET application deployed with Azure where the user knocks on a door and the knock count is displayed.
+This is an ASP.NET application deployed with Azure where the user knocks on a door and the knock count is displayed.
 By "knocking" on the door (clicking the door image), the knock count will increment by one.

 ## Running the Application Locally